 Perhaps some of you experienced it already it is not easy to take pictures when you travel solo but with time, technology, and habit, I’ve masterd the art!
 Then comes the editing, processing part and content planning and going live.
 There are many things that goes behind the scene of travel blogging as well as managing your social media channels.

 Some say I got an easy life looking at my gram but the reality is I currently work the job of 5 people!
 Why?
-Because my why is to inspire at least one person to travel and live the life they love.
+Because my why is to inspire everyone to solo travel at least once in their life and live the life they love.

 Having done my share of fast traveling and backpacking.
 I am now a fan of slow and comfortable travel because it lets me know the place and people more closely. (still just on a carry on though) If I am able, I stay in one country until my visa runs out for that country then on to the next, but as a one-off, I stayed in 1 country for up to 5 months also.